buYoung/react-native-screen-util/README.md

 // const
 // scaleConst // all info saved Dimensions, screen Inset, options...
 // defaultDesignSize // default Setting but I don't recommend using it
+// safeArea // check if style sheet for safeInset future this const change useContext
 ```

 # Futures
-1. make for Margin
+1. - [ ] make for Margin
    1. this fully typed and return styleCode marginLeft,Top,Bottom...
-2. make for Padding
+2. - [ ] make for Padding
    1. 1-1 is same
-3. Checking IOS
+3. - [X] Checking IOS
-4. Android Inset Checking Currently unsafe(program is not deadlock but result is 0)
+5. - [X] Android Inset Checking Currently unsafe(program is not deadlock but result is 0)
-5. how to use Border
+6. - [ ] how to use Border
+7. - [ ] npm, yarn upload Probably 23/1/1 ?
 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.